Frequently Asked Questions

-Currently, The Nava Center uses an income-based sliding scale to charge for services.
-We are able to offer receipts for out of network reimbursement
+Currently, The Nava Center accepts Quest insurance, or uses a household income-based sliding scale for services.
+We are able to offer receipts for out of network reimbursement.

 What is a household income-based sliding scale?

-When you initially contact us, we will review the household annual income and how many people that goes to support.
+When you initially contact us, we will review the household annual income and how many people that supports.
 We will then use our sliding scale to determine your session cost.